notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 Side bar: I literally typed this blog out while sorting out a crash in the sign-in bits of Chromium, so all my screenshots are Chromium code.
 Do not panic.
-Your code can crash just as well if you give it enough time.
+Your code can crash just as well if you give it enough time and attention.

 Once you hit your crash, `lldb` tells you something like this.
 ![lldb crash](/images/2014-06-23/crash.png)